Zandrr/Zandrr.github.io/_posts/2014-07-26-Failing-with-Confidence.markdown

 <br>

 ###Yet the confidence surged back
 I followed up with: "Guys it's much better when I remember it."
-The chuckles were  weirdly envigorating.
+The chuckles were  weirdly invigorating.
 One of the judges said: "So, I have no idea what the hell you're doing."
 I responded with a flawless pitch, it was exactly what I wanted to say.
 The words flowed out of me like something that flows, I don't know, a babbling brook or something.
 The point is I pitched it.
 I pitched it well.

 ###And I learned that I should use my fucking brain
 Instead of regurgitating a script, think.
 Remember a few key points, and then say what you know.
 Unless you're into mindless babbling.
 In that case, memorize it.
 <br>

-###And that no matter how badly you fuck up, it's probably salvagable
+###And that no matter how badly you fuck up, it's probably salvageable
 I could have just sat down and wallowed in my own pity, but I didn't.
 I stood there feeling like an idiot and fixed it.
 <br>
 <br>